Accelerating sustainable land management with a digitalized funding and implementation process

 Implement

-RCD staff will remain involved as project managers, if desired by landowners, to help secure and coordinate the equipment, expertise and labor necessary to design and deliver on landowners sustainable goals.
+RCD staff will remain involved as project managers, if desired by landowners, to help secure and coordinate the equipment, expertise, and labor necessary to design and deliver on landowners sustainable goals.
 This reduces the burden on landowners’ time and will provide economies of scale that reduce cost to deliver.

 Measure

 Consistently estimating and measuring the impact of projects by trained RCD staff using scientific best practices provides confidence that the Central Coast is meeting their regional climate goals.
-Consistently measuring impact will inform future initiatives allowing the region to maximize future impact.
+Consistently measuring impact will inform future initiatives, allowing the region to maximize future impact.
 Communicating and marketing the success of these initiatives will increase future funding and provide a playbook for other parts of the state and nation to adopt.

 The solution is a fully digitalized process for identifying and assessing sustainable practices that leads to rapid implementation of those practices and the sequestration or reduction in GHG by allowing RCDs to rapidly connect landowners with funding and technical assistance to implement sustainable practices.